rdebath/Brainfuck/README.md

   * python
   * ruby
   * run -- a direct interpreter -- blisteringly quick too for one without JIT.
-  * tcc -- Convert to C and run using LIBTCC -- Is quicker than *run ... just.
+  * tcc -- Convert to C and run using LIBTCC -- Is quicker than bf2run ... just.

   Most are heavily optimised (for Brainfuck) and most work in both 8 bit and the native size of the generated code.